| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 Arguments passed to |

-An object containing two lists: onset_output and burden_output:
+An tsd_onset_and_burden object containing two lists:

 onset_output:

-object containing:
+A tsd_onset object containing:

 'reference_time': The time point for which the growth rate is estimated.

-'observation': The observation in the reference time point.
+'cases': The cases at reference time point.

 'season': The stratification of observables in corresponding seasons.